keymetrics/pmx/README.md

 ## TCP network usage monitoring

-If you enable the flag `network: true` when you init pmx it will show which ports your app is listening to as well as your per app network usage (download and upload) in realtime.
+If you enable the flag `network: true` when you init pmx it will show network usage datas (download and upload) in realtime.

+If you enable the flag `ports: true` when you init pmx it will show which ports your app is listenting on.

 ## HTTP latency analysis